vibe-io/cdk-extensions/API.md

 public allocateSubnetsCidr(input: AllocateCidrRequest): SubnetIpamOptions
 ```

-Called by the VPC to retrieve Subnet options from the Ipam.

-Don't call this directly, the VPC will call it automatically.
+Called by the VPC to retrieve Subnet options from the Ipam  Don't call this directly, the VPC will call it automatically.

 ###### `input`<sup>Required</sup> <a name="input" id="cdk-extensions.ec2.TieredSubnets.allocateSubnetsCidr.parameter.input"></a>